emilyroest/emilyroest/README.md

 ## Hi there, my name is Emily!

-I'm a final year computer science student at McGill University looking to explore the tech sphere, specifically in fullstack development, product design, natural language processing, and product management.
+I'm a final year computer science student at McGill University looking to explore the tech sphere, specifically in fullstack development, product design, natural language processing, and project management.